stephengaito/goIPythonKernelToolkit/kernels/goIPyGophernotes/imports/README.md

-The command `import` will write here import files for third-party packages if they are to be imported and statically linked into gophernotes.
+The command `import` will write here import files for third-party packages if they are to be imported and statically linked into goIPyGophernotes.

 This is currently needed on Windows, *BSD, Android etc. (to be exact, as of Go 1.13 it's needed on all operating system except Linux and Mac OS X).